Publix eyeing pre-Thanksgiving opening for 4th new Charleston-area supermarket this year

 More than 600 Walmart stores nationwide, including two in Mount Pleasant, are participating in the Drug Enforcement Agency's National Prescription Drug Take Back Day, to help fight the opioid crisis in the U.S.

-Patients can safely dispose of unwanted, unused or expired prescription medications through local law enforcement who will be set up in parking lots 10 a.m.-2 p.m.
-Saturday at 1481 Highway 17 in Wando Crossing Shopping Center and at 3000 Proprietors Place in the Market at Oakland Shopping Center.
+Patients can safely dispose of unwanted, unused or expired prescription medications through local law enforcement, which will be set up in parking lots 10 a.m.-2 p.m.
+Saturday at 1481 U.S. Highway 17 in Wando Crossing Shopping Center and at 3000 Proprietors Place in the Market at Oakland Shopping Center.

 Now open